 Used Cars is a 1980 American satirical Black Comedy film directed by Robert Zemeckis (who also co-wrote the screenplay with Bob Gale) and starring Kurt Russell, Jack Warden, Deborah Harmon, Gerrit Graham, and Frank McRae.

 Mesa, Arizona used car salesman Rudy Russo (Russell) needs money to run for State Senate, so he approaches his boss Luke Fuchs (Warden).
-Luke agrees to front him the $10,000 he needs, but then encounters an "accident" orchestrated by his brother Roy (also played by Warden), who runs the competing car lot across the street.
-Roy is hoping to claim title to his brother's property because Roy's paying off the mayor to put the new Interstate through the area.
+Luke agrees to front him the $10,000 he needs, but then encounters an "accident" orchestrated by his evil brother Roy (also Warden), who owns a competing car lot across the street.
+Roy is hoping to claim title to his brother's property because Roy is paying off the mayor to route the new Interstate through the area.
 After Luke expires, it's all-out war between the competing car lots, and no nasty trick is off limits as Rudy and his gang fight to keep Roy from taking over Luke's property.
 Then Luke's daughter Barbara Jane (Harmon) shows up, and Rudy finds himself taking a fancy to her.

 Tropes used in Used Cars include:

-- Black-and-Gray Morality: Rudy and his boss are not saints when it comes to selling cars, and Rudy was going to start his road in politics with a bribe, but Roy has no problem doing murder and framing people for an alleged crime.
+- Black-and-Gray Morality: Rudy, his co-workers and his boss are not saints when it comes to selling cars, and Rudy was going to start his road in politics with a bribe, but Roy has no problem doing murder and framing people for an alleged crime.

 - Cain and Abel: Neither Fuchs brother is a saint, but Roy isn't adverse to murdering his sibling and manipulating the system to get what he wants.